Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 8 Oktober 2024 15.31.20 UTC
+- WIB: Selasa, 8 Oktober 2024 16.25.51 UTC
-- WITA: Selasa, 8 Oktober 2024 16.31.20 UTC
+- WITA: Selasa, 8 Oktober 2024 17.25.51 UTC
-- WIT: Selasa, 8 Oktober 2024 17.31.20 UTC
+- WIT: Selasa, 8 Oktober 2024 18.25.51 UTC

 Kutipan Inspiratif:
-"It is human nature to think wisely and act in an absurd fashion."
+"It is during our darkest moments that we must focus to see the light."

-Kategori: nature
+Kategori: inspirational